Qiquan-Wang/rank_stability/README.md

 <!-- Outline -->
 ## Outline

-This repository contains data and code for reproducing the applications in the paper ``Computational Stability for Persistence
+This repository contains data and code for computing single-parameter persistent homology rank functions and bi-parameter persistent homology rank invariants, also reproducing the figures and application results in the paper [``Computational Stability for Persistence
-Rank Function Machine Learning" (cite).
+Rank Function Machine Learning"](cite).

-Brief intro of persistent homology rank functions ...

-In this repository we provide access to data and code needed to reproduce the results and figures from the paper.
+Persistent homology is one of the most important tools in topological data analysis, studying how homological features of data persist over scale.
+Commonly, persistent homology is represented using the persistence diagram or the persistence barcode.
+However, these representations do not lend themselves naturally to statistical and machine learning algorithms.
+We explore the persistent homology rank functions as equivalent functional representations that are naturally suited to methods in functional data analysis and can be extended to the multiparameter setting.

 <!-- Overview -->
 ## Overview

+## give credit to sources
+To generate point clouds on tumour surface from CT scans see [this notebook](https://github.com/robinvndaele/TDA_LungLesion/blob/master/Scripts/TDAtumor.ipynb) from https://github.com/robinvndaele/TDA_LungLesion.